KyberNetwork/telegram-query-bot/README.md

 ### Setup

-Create an .env file in the root directory, containing your Infura project ID and Telegram bot token.
+1) Create an .env file in the root directory, containing your node API key and Telegram bot token.
 Note: Omit the bot prefix in the Telegram token.

 e.g.
 ```
-INFURA_PROJECT_ID=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+NODE_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 TELEGRAM_TOKEN=xxxxxxxxx:xxxxxxxxxxxxxxxxxxxx-xxxxxxxxxxxxxx
 ```

+2) Edit the `rpcURL` in `./src/config/default.json` if you are using Infura or your own node.

 ### Running